Quick answer

 Misconceptions about Family Businesses

 One common myth is that family businesses are always exempt from inheritance tax.
-While Business Property Relief can significantly reduce or eliminate inheritance tax liability, it’s not a blanket exemption.
+While Business Property Relief can significantly reduce inheritance tax liability, it’s not a blanket exemption.
 To qualify, the business must meet specific conditions, such as being a trading business rather than an investment business.

 Another misconception is that the value of the business is always straightforward to determine.
 However, valuing a family business can be complex, involving various factors such as assets, goodwill, and market conditions.
 Professional valuation is often necessary to ensure accuracy.